kubernetes-sigs/kind/site/content/docs/user/private-registries.md

 See [the upstream kubernetes docs for this][imagePullSecrets], kind does not require any special handling to use this.

+If you already have the config file local but would still like to use secrets, read through kubernetes' docs for [creating a secret from a file][imagePullFileSecrets].

 ## Pull to the Host and Side-Load